 Yellow Pathway: For students who usually have moderate learning difficulties, or they may be working below age-appropriate study.
 The pupils’ needs may be associated with their physical or medical disability and a combination of sensory and/or communication difficulties.

-For students who may have associated behavioural, social and emotional difficulties alongside their primary need we are developing a Nurture based approach for students throughout the school.
+In order for a therapeutic and understanding approach to behaviour and our learners we have developed a Nurture based approach for students throughout the school.
 We aim to foster a nurturing approach to teaching and learning alongside developing essential turn taking and cooperative skills with mutual respect and understanding.